-After completing an MSN program as well as a post-master’s certificate, nurses may apply to sit for a certification exam that evaluates their knowledge of nursing theory and clinical techniques in their desired specialization.
-These exams are administered by one of several certification boards, such as the American Nurses Credentialing Center, American Association of Nurse Practitioners, and National Certification Corporation.
+After completing an MSN program as well as a post-master’s certificate, nurses can apply to sit for a certification exam that evaluates their knowledge of nursing theory and clinical techniques in their desired specialization.
+Certification exams are administered by several certification boards, such as the American Nurses Credentialing Center, the American Association of Nurse Practitioners, and the National Certification Corporation.
 Most nursing subfields also have their own boards and exams; for example, the Pediatric Nursing Certification Board administers the Certified Pediatric Nurse (CPN) exam.

-Passing a certification exam allows NPs to apply for licensure in the state in which they wish to practice.
-NPs who are already certified in one specialized field may also choose to enroll in other certification programs to further expand their practice and provide a wider range of health care services.
+Passing a certification exam allows NPs to apply for licensure in the state where they want to practice.
+NPs who are already certified in one specialized field may choose to become certified in a second field as well, to further expand their practice and provide a wider range of health care services.

-At each stage of their careers, nurses develop new skills that prepare them to provide patients with a higher quality of care.
-Post-master’s certificate courses offer nurses the technical foundations needed for advanced practice by exposing them to an array of advanced competencies, including the following:
+At each stage of their careers, nurses develop new skills that allow them to provide patients with a higher quality of care.
+Post-master’s certificate courses are designed to equip students with the skills of a nurse practitioner by exposing them to an array of advanced competencies, including the following:

 Advanced Health Assessment

-Nurses are often responsible for evaluating incoming patients, determining the severity of their conditions.
-At the postgraduate level, student nurses learn to use health histories and advanced physical assessment techniques to diagnose patients.
+Nurses are often responsible for evaluating incoming patients and determining the severity of their conditions.
+At the postgraduate level, students learn to examine health histories and apply advanced physical assessment techniques to diagnose patients.
 Upon completion of the program, certified NPs should understand how to collect and analyze in-depth patient data that other health care providers can use to inform their clinical decisions.

 Advanced Clinical Pharmacology